 Phil and Sue began serving at Willow Creek as small-group leaders for couples and in Promiseland.
 He has also served as an offering collector and counter, on Willow’s Board of Directors, and on the Elder board.
 His spiritual gifts include leadership and administration.

 Warren has attended Willow Creek since 1981.
 He and his wife, Lindsay, live in North Barrington with their three children, Alee, Blake and Jacob.
 He holds a bachelor’s degree in accounting and a master degree in business administration.
-Warren is an executive with a major real estate services company and is a chairman of Safe Families and Lydia Home, a non-profit social services organization that serves children in need.
+Warren is an executive with a major real estate services company and serves on the board of a non-profit social services organization that serves children in need.
 Warren has served in Willow’s young adult ministry, and led several small groups for many years.
 His spiritual gifts include leadership, wisdom, and discernment.

 Lane and his wife, Patty, have been attending Willow since 1988 and live in Deer Park with their two children, Christopher and Megan.